PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Recipe - Nearly All Elements with Color Theme, Menus,  (The Everything Bagel)

-Example of nearly all of the Elements in a single window.
+Example of nearly all the Elements in a single window.
 Uses a customized color scheme, lots of Elements, default values, Columns, Frames with colored text, tooltips, file browsing.
 There are at least 13 different Elements used.

 Before scrolling down to the code, guess how many lines of Python code were required to create this custom layout window.